 To make life easy, there’s free on-street parking all along Poulton Road in this part of Fleetwood Town Centre.
 Go and take a look!

 Fleetwood has a varied selection of shops with national chains and local independent stores.
 You’ll find all kinds of things here, from clothes repairs and ironmongery, through to gifts and clothes and haberdashery.

 In Fleetwood town centre there are chemists and supermarkets, along with butchers and bakeries.
 Like most town centres there are places to eat, hairdressers and nail bars.
 It’s a handy place too, with shops like dry cleaners and electrical suppliers.
-For example, at Mike Sanderson Electricals you can buy anything from a fuse to an American fridge!
-The large Asda supermarket also backs onto Lord Street, with pedestrian access.
+The nearby large Asda supermarket also backs onto Lord Street, with pedestrian access.